opendilab/DI-engine-docs/source/04_best_practice/ding_env_en.rst

    .. note::

-      For the sake of code extensibility, we **strongly recommend implementing these three spatial properties**.
+      For the sake of code extensibility, we **strongly recommend implementing these three space attributes**.

    The spaces here are all instances of subclasses of ``gym.spaces.Space``, the most commonly used ``gym.spaces.Space`` include ``Discrete`` ``Box`` ``Tuple`` ``Dict``  etc. **shape** and **dtype** need to be given in space.
 In the original gym environment, most of them will support ``observation_space``, ``action_space`` and ``reward_range``.
 In DI-engine, ``reward_range`` is also expanded into ``reward_space``, so that this All three remain the same.

-   For example, here are the three properties of cartpole:
+   For example, here are the three attributes of cartpole:

    .. code:: python